-V: XXXX A: XXXX Displays the current video and audio source on the on-air path (either Pgm or Safe)

-Means that the video input a does not have a proper signal.
-INPUT-A FAULT not present at the Video Ref input BNC.

-GENLOCK FAULT Means that a Video Reference signal specified in the VIDEO CONFIG menu is
+- v: xxxx A: xxxx Displays the current video and audio source on the on-air path (either Pgm or Safe) - INPUT-A FAULT Indicates that video input A does not have a proper signal. - GENLOCK FAULT Indicates that a Video Reference signal specified in the VIDEO CONFIG menu is not present at the Video Ref input BNC.